pexa-mhaddad/auto-merge-with-rulesets/README.md

 1. Runs specific checks based on which directories have changes
 2. Executes build, test, and lint jobs that are required by the `developer-checks` ruleset
 3. Requires code review approval before merging

+## Implementation Notes

+- Each ecosystem-specific workflow (npm.yml, kotlin.yml, terraform.yml) contains an `if` condition to exclude Dependabot PRs when run directly, but they are called by the conditional workflow for Dependabot PRs
+- The workflows can be triggered by:
+  - Pull requests that modify files in their respective directories
+  - Manual workflow dispatch
+  - Being called by other workflows (workflow_call)

 ## Testing Instructions